Air Compressor Oil Basics: What You Need to Know

-Sep 21, 2021 by Brad Taylor
+May 23, 2023 by Brad Taylor

 Share

-Lubricated air compressors require regular oil changes and preventive maintenance to ensure proper operation.
+Lubricated air compressors require regular oil changes and maintenance to ensure proper operation.
 Operators need to understand what kind of oil to use in the air compressor, how often to change the air compressor oil and oil filters, and how to recognize common problems with air compressor oil.
 This guide will answer your questions about air compressor oil.

 About Oil-Lubricated Air Compressors

 Most air compressors used in industrial compressed air systems are lubricated (also known as oil-flooded air compressors).
-This simply means that oil is used to lubricate moving parts in the air-end (the part of the compressor where the air is compressed).
+This simply means that oil is used to lubricate moving parts in the air-end (the part of the compressor where air is compressed).

 Lubricated air compressors include:

-• Oil-flooded rotary screw air compressors
+• Oil-flooded rotary screw air compressors;

-• Oil-flooded rotary vane air compressors
+• Oil-flooded rotary vane air compressors;

-• Lubricated piston-style (reciprocating) air compressors
+• Lubricated piston-style (reciprocating) air compressors.

 In an oil-flooded air compressor, oil mixes with air during compression.
 It is then separated back out before compressed air leaves the system.